mnellemann/hmci/README.md

 Read the [readme-hmc.md](doc/readme-hmc.md) file for instructions and help.

-### 2 - Installation of InfluxDB, Grafana and the HMCi software
+### 2 - Installation of InfluxDB or Prometheus, Grafana and the HMCi software

 The required software can be installed together on the same LPAR / VM or separately, as long as it's possible to ensure network connectivity.

-We are going to install HMCi (this software) to fetch and process metrics from our HMC, InfluxDB (v.
-1.8 or 1.9) for storing the metrics data and lastly Grafana for visualizing the data.

 Depending on your operating system, go through one of the documents:
  - [readme-aix.md](doc/readme-aix.md) for AIX.